chanzuckerberg/czi-oss-training/03-improving-oss-impact/03-impactful-contribution-model.md

    1. building open source platforms and tools
    2. building with open source
 6. **Policies and other guidelines relevant to OSS, such as:**
-   1. Data and supply chain security
+   1. data and supply chain security
-   2. Open Source license compliance (including CLA's signing)
+   2. open Source license compliance (including CLA's signing)
-   3. Branding and IP guidelines
+   3. branding and IP guidelines
-   4. Starting a new open source project or opening source code
+   4. starting a new open source project or opening source code
-   5. Community standards and repository quality/structure
+   5. community standards and repository quality/structure
-   6. Community interaction
+   6. community interaction

 ## Guiding principles for open source strategies and contributions 🧭